|

 Class Policies |

-be tolerated in this class.
-Turn off your cell phones prior to class.
+texting will not be tolerated in this class.
+Turn off the ringer on your

-phone rings, the Professor reserves the right to answer the call and/or to
+Professor reserves the right to answer the call and/or to confiscate the

-others.
-Laptops will be banned from the classroom for the rest of the
+smart phones will be banned from the classroom for the rest of the semester

-semester the first time any laptop user is seen engaging in non-classroom
+the first time any user is seen engaging in non-classroom related activity

 |